+Information on directors

+Name: Trent Bagnall

+Title: Chair and Non-Executive Director

+Qualifications: Bachelor of Environmental Science from the University of Newcastle; Fellow of the

+Australian Institute of Company Directors

-Information on directors Name: Title: Qualifications: Experience and expertise: Trent Bagnall Chairperson and Non-Executive Director Bachelor of Environmental Science from the University of Newcastle; Fellow of the Australian Institute of Company Directors Trent has proven ASX experience as Founder, CEO and Managing Director of QMASTOR (ASX:QML), a company specialising in commodity supply chain optimisation software.
+Experience and expertise: Trent has proven ASX experience as Founder, CEO and Managing Director of

+QMASTOR (ASX:QML), a company specialising in commodity supply chain optimisation software.
 Trent successfully led QMASTOR to an ASX listing, and then acquisition.
 Trent has a passion for good governance and is experienced in growing companies of all sizes.
 In 2014, he established Slingshot's Corporate Innovation Accelerator Program which has since helped launch over 200 tech start-ups Australia wide.
-The Company was a participant in the program and Trent was a founding Board member.
-He is currently CEO of The Melt, one of Australia's first Advanced Manufacturing hubs, Partner at Melt Ventures and was previously a Professor of Practice in Entrepreneurship and Innovation at the University of Newcastle and is Other current directorships: Former directorships (last 3 years): Special responsibilities: currently a Fellow of the Australian Institute of Company Directors.
-None None Chairman of the Board Member of the Nomination Committee Interests in shares: Interests in options: 152,857 ordinary shares 326,000 options over ordinary shares Name: Title: Qualifications: Experience and expertise: Justin Hales Chief Executive Officer and Executive Director None Justin is the Founder of the Company.
-Over the past 7 years, he has been building a brand, a community and growing the platform to generate revenue and expand the customer base.
-This includes the Company's expansion into overseas markets.
-Justin has not only built one of the largest RV rental companies in Australia but also developed the concept, design, and technical roadmap to deliver an industry leading solution for the RV rental industry.
-He is recognised as an industry expert in digital, ecommerce, and marketplaces having lectured at the University of Newcastle, Queensland University of Technology and The University of Adelaide, together with various industry seminars and events (including the Global Risk Summit) on these subjects.
-Justin has won numerous awards for his entrepreneurial successes including two Young Entrepreneur of the Year (Tourism & Hospitality) awards.
-Previously, Justin was Head of Customers at ASX listed QMASTOR in a global role improving customer satisfaction Other current directorships: Former directorships (last 3 years): Special responsibilities: and engagement and is also Co-Founder of the Sharing Hub.
-None None Chief Executive Officer Member of the Nomination Committee Member of the Audit and Risk Committee Interests in shares: Interests in options: 5,566,140 ordinary shares 605,000 options over ordinary shares camplify
+The company was a participant in the program and Trent was a founding Board member.
+He is currently CEO of The Melt, one of Australia's first Advanced Manufacturing hubs, Partner at Melt Ventures and was previously a Professor of Practice in Entrepreneurship and Innovation at the University of Newcastle and is currently a Fellow of the Australian Institute of Company Directors.

-Name: Title: Qualifications: Experience and expertise:

-Other current directorships: Former directorships (last 3 years): Special responsibilities: Interests in shares: Interests in options:
+Other current directorships: None Former directorships (last 3 years): None

+Special responsibilities: Chair of the Board